Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/operations/node_management/Reboot_NCNs.md

     Refer to [Check and Set the metal.no-wipe Setting on NCNs](Check_and_Set_the_metalno-wipe_Setting_on_NCNs.md).

-3. Run the following script to enable a kubernetes scheduling pod priority class for a set of critical pods.
+3. Run the following script to enable a Kubernetes scheduling pod priority class for a set of critical pods.

     ```bash
     ncn-m001# "${CSM_SCRIPTDIR}/add_pod_priority.sh"